madisonlowe/notionish/LOG.md

 - **Editable block: WORKING ON.**
   - The Notion editable block features:
     - When you use the slash command, you can select the block type.
     - When you press enter, you duplicate the block type you are in on a new line.
+DONE.
     - The moment you start typing anything other than a slash command, it defaults to a `<p>` input field.
 - Start with: an editable block that lets you select two kinds of sub-block, to make sure that code works.
 - Then: try and recreate the duplication that occurs on enter or clicking below the current block you're in.